 Money to the Masses visited Habito to speak to Will, one of its mortgage experts, to ask all of your mortgage questions.

-There are.
 If you've got credit outstanding such as loans or credit cards, you can pay those down and that will increase how much you can borrow.
 Also, the most obvious way is by increasing your deposit.
-This will not only allow you to buy a bigger property but it's a slightly lower risk from a lenders points of view, therefore, they're generally happy to lend a little bit more.
+This will not only allow you to buy a bigger property but, as it's a slightly lower risk from a lender's points of view, they're generally happy to lend a little bit more.

 - Capital and interest repayment - The most common repayment method is paying both the capital and the interest, this then means at the end of the term you will have paid the entire mortgage off.